eirikt/default-webapp-elm-now/README.md

 And when using a CSS extension like [Sass][sass] (or specifically SCSS, "Sassy CSS"), we have a powerful technical foundation to work with.
 Sass supports niceties like variables, nesting, inheritance, mixins, and imports.
 Also, when adhering to ad-hoc techniques for improving reusability like [BEM][bem]&mdash;Block Element Modifier, and maybe also [SMACSS][smacss]&mdash; we are well-equipped for safe and convenient styling.
-(Of course, sticking to Sass will also preserve the connection to my previous ["default webapp"][default-webapp-heroku] project&mdash;making the comparison between the two solutions easier.)
+(Of course, sticking to Sass will also make it easier to compare this codebase to my previous ["default webapp"][default-webapp-heroku] project.)

 ...